Kings overcome Nikola Jokic's 50 to top Nuggets

 The Kings have won all three meetings this season against the Nuggets and continued their recent hot stretch, winning for the sixth time in their past seven games.
 Denver has lost three of its past four.

-Jokic shot 20 of 33 from the field and carried the load for Denver, which was without Jamal Murray (averaging 19.0 points and 4.5 assists per game), who sat out with left knee soreness.
-Murray has averaged 19 points and 5.4 assist per game.
+Jokic shot 20 of 33 from the field and carried the load for Denver, which was without Jamal Murray, who sat out with left-knee soreness.
+Murray has averaged 19 points and 5.4 assists per game.

 Jokic's big scoring night also came with 12 assists and eight rebounds.

 Monte Morris started for Murray and finished with 11 points, nine assists and five rebounds.
-Paul Millsap finished with 14 points, Will Barton scored 11 and JaMychal Green had 10 points.
+Paul Millsap finished with 14 points, Will Barton 11 and JaMychal Green 10.

 The Kings were too much to handle with a balanced scoring effort.
 Four players scored 21 or more points.